MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 # [Python](#tab/sdk)

-Use the Machine Learning SDK for Python to sign in:
+Use the Azure Machine Learning SDK for Python to sign in:

 ```python
 from azure.ai.ml import MLClient